tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/during/week1.md

 **Problem of the Day:** The first non-mathematical use of CS principles - monks writing concordances.

-* Assignment Review
 * Control Flow: next, break, return, and exit (change the assignment to not lose a turn if you guess the same thing twice)
 * Ranges and how they were used in the assignment
 * Example: Keep track of all the names in class.
 Then get rid of duplicates.
 * .each
 * Set